open/close all folders

 - There is also a bulletproof vest that prevents damage from bullet weapons.
 Given that most Mooks have either a pistol or an MP40, it kinda works as an invincibility power-up.

-- Pineapple in Trog transforms you into a full grown dinosaur who can eat cavemen and demolish obstacles.
+- In Trog, eating a pineapple transforms you into a full-grown dinosaur who can eat cavemen and demolish obstacles.

 - As mentioned above, Super Mario Bros. is the Trope Codifier.
 Most, if not all, stars in subsequent platform games make the character sparkly and flashy as part of their effect.